-I was hoping to love the Red Evercalm Gentile Cleansing Milk, but ultimately felt unsure about this ultra-gentile cleanser.
-Based on my skin needs and makeup habits, the Evercalm Gentile Cleansing Milk did not do enough to thoroughly clean my skin.
+I was hoping to love the Red Evercalm Gentle Cleansing Milk* but ultimately felt unsure about this ultra-gentile cleanser.
+Based on my skin needs and makeup habits, the Evercalm Gentle Cleansing Milk did not do enough to thoroughly clean my skin.
 It did not remove impurities and makeup residue as well as my beloved Fresh Soy Face Cleanser.

-The Mini Global Protection Day Cream was a surprise hit.
-Normally my skin does not respond well to cream-based moisturizers, but this lightweight cream moisturizer worked well to lock in moisture without clogging my pores.
+The Mini Global Protection Day Cream* was a surprise hit.
+Normally my skin does not respond well to cream-based moisturizers.
+However, this lightweight cream moisturizer worked well to lock in moisture without clogging my pores.

 Ren is a clean beauty brand I’ve been excited to explore this past year.
-The Ultra Comforting Rescue Mask was a lifesaver for my skin when I was badly broken out and my face looked blotchy and inflamed in areas.
-Would certainly consider purchasing a full-size.
+The Ultra Comforting Rescue Mask* was a lifesaver for my skin when I was badly broken out and my face looked blotchy and inflamed in areas.
+I would certainly consider purchasing a full-size.

 Like so many things I’ve finished or decluttered, I received the Neutrogena Hydro Boost Hydrating Overnight Gel Mask at Beautycon, specifically from CVS Health at Beautycon L.A.

-To-date, I’ve enjoyed and been impressed with everything I’ve tried from the Neutrogena Hydro Boost line.
+To date, I’ve enjoyed and been impressed with everything I’ve tried from the Neutrogena Hydro Boost line.
 I wholeheartedly believe that this line is one of the BEST affordable options at the drugstore.
-The Overnight Gel Mask is a thick gel moisturizer that is left on overnight to lock in hydration.
+Also, the Overnight Gel Mask is a thick gel moisturizer that is left on overnight to lock in hydration.
 The mask leaves the skin feeling supple!
-Would certainly purchase.
+I would certainly purchase.

 I purchased the African Black Soap Face Mask from sheaMoisture at nearly a year ago at Marshalls.
 This affordable, cruelty-free brand offered a mask that seemed like it could be a dupe for the Origin’s Black Charcoal Mask.